ave-63/ck_grader/README.md

 - `227_2.1to2.5_9/16.csv` -- Use `-` for dates, not `/`.
 - `227_02.1to02.5_13-456.csv` -- Don't prepend pages with leading zeros.

-The above rules also apply to page detail files, except they should just have one page, with no `to` or `and`.
+The above rules also apply to *page detail* files, except they should just have one page, with no `to` or `and`, eg `227_2.1_9-16.csv`.
 If you want a page detail file to count as part of an assignment, make sure it has the exact same `<course_id>`, and date, and the page is in the range of pages in the assignment file name.
 Note that `02-14` and `2-14` are interpreted as different dates.

-** Notes
+## Notes

 - Output files (eg `MW_ck_grades.csv`) and input csv files should not be edited.
 Specifically, edited column names in output will cause problems.
 Students *must* be in the same row in every input and output file, so don't mess with rows.
 If you want to mess with stuff, copy a backup file to a different directory, and mess with that.
 However...